Key Points

 Coping with Seasonal Allergies and Depression

-Seasonal allergies can affect more than just your nose and eyes.
-If you suffer from depression, you might see an increase in symptoms during allergy season.
-Allergies can trigger inflammation, stress, and sleep problems, which can worsen depression.
-It’s important to take care of your mental health during allergy season by getting enough sleep, managing stress, and seeking medical treatment if needed.
+It’s important to take care of your mental and physical health during allergy season by getting enough sleep, managing stress, and seeking the correct medical treatment if needed.
 With the right care, you can enjoy the beauty of spring without letting allergies and depression get in the way.

 Contact JoyDeVie Infusions